Don Chaney: New York Knicks (2001–2004)

 In the 2001–02 season, Chaney was serving as assistant head coach for the New York Knicks under Jeff Van Gundy.
 On December 10, 2001, Chaney became head coach of the Knicks to replace Van Gundy, who cited a "diminished focus" as a reason for resigning after 19 games.
 Noting the demands of owner James L. Dolan, Chaney stated that his goals were to win and make the playoffs.
-Contemporary reports stated that Dolan was hoping for a coach that would not only make a quality postseason run but also have a media-friendly coach, and Chaney was perceived as potentially cultivating a more relaxed atmosphere.
+Contemporary reports stated that Dolan was hoping for a coach that would not only make a quality postseason run and also be media-friendly, and Chaney was perceived as potentially cultivating a more relaxed atmosphere.
 The team went 20–43 under Chaney as head coach and finished the season 30–52, 18 more losses than in the previous campaign, and missed the playoffs for the first time in 15 years.
 Chaney was retained for the next season.

-The following season saw the Knicks hope that first-round draft pick Antonio McDyess would help improve the team's fortunes, but a knee injury saw him miss the whole season.
+The following season saw the Knicks hope that recent acquisition Antonio McDyess would help improve the team's fortunes, but a knee injury saw him miss the whole season.
 As such, with a lineup including Allan Houston, the Knicks started the year 2–10 and never recovered to make a serious run at a playoff berth, finishing with a 37–45 record, five games out of the eighth seed in the Eastern Conference.
 In December 2003, James Dolan hired Isiah Thomas as Knicks president of basketball operations and emphasized the need for the team to make the playoffs.
 Not long after, the Knicks traded for Stephon Marbury, a point guard they hoped would improve their 10th place standing in the Eastern Conference 38 games into the season with the NBA's highest payroll.
 During a January 8 game at Madison Square Garden, Knicks fans chanted "Fire Chaney!" during a loss.
 Thomas, noting the players' confidence in Chaney, stated that his job is to "sit back and evaluate and see where that process is going."
 On January 14, Chaney was fired, two hours before a game was to start.
 He went as Knicks head coach, the fourth worst head coaching record in team history.
 The following year, Chaney stated that he regretted not getting a true opportunity to coach the team with Marbury, a quality point guard who was traded to New York only nine days before Chaney was fired.
 Chaney was offered a position as an assistant to Paul Silas with the Cleveland Cavaliers, which he declined, hoping to find a head coaching position elsewhere.
 Chaney retired in 2004.